Cricket Care Tips

-In the warmer weather months do not sit your cricket cage in front of the window.
+In the warmer weather months do not sit your cricket cage in direct sun.
 This could cause them to get too warm.

 Keep your crickets warm and dry.
 While optimum range for growth is 80-90 degrees, we find keeping your crickets in the mid to upper 70's at home works well.

 Provide fresh food and water.
 Dry grains, potatoes, carrots, and greens work well as a food source.
 Do not allow produce to get moldy.
 You must keep it fresh.